-This course will lay a broad foundation of understanding the processes of business principles globally and for a varied population of students.
-These include those who work in industries of all kinds including the Information Technology and Information Assurance fields.
+This course will lay a broad foundation of understanding the processes of business principles, both globally and for a varied population of students, which comprise those who work in industries of all kinds including the Information Technology and Cyber security fields.
 It covers the latest changes in Information Technology for Business, also including computer-aided manufacturing (CAM), applications software, and recent ethical issues arising from IT.
 Real-life business examples are added throughout the course that reinforces the business principles.

-- Explain the importance of the economic environment to business.
-Analyze the factors used to evaluate the performance of an economic environment. - Describe each of the common legal and political issues among nations that affect international business: quotas, tariffs, subsidies, and business practice laws, etc. - Companies with different business strategies are best served by having different operations capabilities.
-Demonstrate how this works. - Evaluate leadership to decision making by discussing rational and behavioral perspectives. - Identify the 5 "forces" that constitute the external marketing environment to meet its organizational goals. - Aside from the impact of Information Technology has on the business world, identify the threats and risks IT cyber security poses for businesses. - Discuss some of the institutions and activities in international banking structures and global finance.
+- Explain the importance of the economic environment to business and analyze the factors used to evaluate the performance of an economic environment. - Describe each of the common legal and political issues among nations that affects international business: quotas, tariffs, subsidies, and business practice laws, etc. - Demonstrate how companies with different business strategies are best served by having different operations capabilities. - Evaluate leadership decision making by discussing rational and behavioral perspectives. - Identify the 5 "forces" that constitute the external marketing environment and influence its organizational goals. - Aside from the impact of Information Technology has on the business world, identify the threats and risks IT cyber security poses for businesses - Discuss some of the institutions and activities in international banking structures and global finance.